 1C is also too cold in the greenhouse.
 An unheated greenhouse gives you about 2 degrees at night.
 Using a frost blanket can double that, but we are still below the temperature we would want for heat-loving plants.

-On an occasion like this, it is better to wait till the weather improves, or be willing to bring the plants in for a few cold nights, which we actually want to avoid.
-Watching the weather forecast is important.
+On an occasion like this, it is better to wait till the weather improves or be willing to bring the plants in for a few cold nights, which we want to avoid.
+Watching the weather forecast is essential.

 How cold is too cold for seedlings?